jakobzmrzlikar/Battleship/Game Plan.md

 #Ideas:

--Program makes a n x n table
+*Program makes a n x n table

--It randomly locates your and your opponent's ships.
+*It randomly locates your and your opponent's ships.

--The AI contains an advanced guessing algorithm.
+*The AI contains an advanced guessing algorithm.